IRS Form 8888 Instructions

 Paper check

-If any portion of your refund remains after you allocate your direct deposit to your financial accounts or Treasury bonds, you can request this portion be sent to you in the form of a check.
-Simply follow the steps in Part III, below and verify that everything adds up to the correct amount in Part IV.
+If any portion of your refund remains after you allocate your direct deposit to your financial accounts, you can request this portion be sent to you in the form of a check.
+Simply follow the steps in Part II, below and verify that everything adds up to the correct amount in Part III.

 Direct deposit vs. paper check